Losing up to 100 hairs a day is considered normal. However, many people have noticed a considerable high hair loss ratio during autumn. Why is that?

 During autumn, bad hair days become more frequent.
 After a while, the nightmare usually comes to an end.
 Some believe this "phenomenon" to be similar to hair shedding that animals experience, however, this is not the case.

-Why do many people tend to loose more hair during autumn?
+Why do many people tend to lose more hair during autumn?

 It is recommended to protect the hair during the summer months and spend more time in the shade.
 This will cause less hair falling out during the telogen phase in autumn.